openpolitics/manifesto/economy.md

 All public sector organisations will have to use open source software and services where available.
 Proprietary software that is currently in use should be examined for open source alternatives.
 A timeline should be created and made public to show how and when the body will convert to this alternative in a reasonable period of time.
 This is to cut down on public sector costs and increase our society's participation in the open source culture.

-## P2P Open Source Currency and role of Central Bank?
+## P2P Open Source Currency and role of Central Bank

 We will instruct HM Treasury to produce a roadmap for the future of currency and the role of central banks in a world with non-state-issued digital currencies, such as Bitcoin.